sparkflows/sparkflows-docs/docs/user-guide/export-import/export-project.rst

-Exporting Applications
+Exporting Projects
 ==============

-Fire allows you to export Applications and download them to your computer.
+Fire allows you to export Projects and download them to your computer.

-Below are the steps for exporting Applications in Fire.
+Below are the steps for exporting Projects in Fire.

-Go to the Applications Page
+Go to the Projects Page
 ---------------------------

  .. figure:: ../../_assets/user-guide/export-import/applicationpage.PNG